Archive for May, 2009

 Meanwhile, taking photos is still a daily activity because there’s always something beautiful somewhere, and it sure is a nice way to take a break..

-Zen Garden 02, 48W x 24H x 1D inches mixed media: texture medium, sand, white glue, modelling paste, kitty litter (new of course!), drywall plaster
+Zen Garden 02, 48W x 24H x 1D inches mixed media: texture medium, sand, white glue, modeling paste, kitty litter (new of course!), plaster

 While titles and awards can help refuel encouragement, finding our own source of motivation keeps us working and growing continually, regardless.
 Robert Genn in The Painter’s Keys has some interesting words about the subject of jurying and acceptance or non-acceptance, quoting Jung, Your vision will become clear only when you look into your heart.
 Who looks outside, dreams.
 Who looks inside, awakens.

 Sumac Bushes, 47H x 22W x 16D inches refurbished directors chair, acrylics on canvas.
 Four cropped pieces of the 1999 painting that inspired this chair hang above it, updated and framed red; the chair and small paintings are a set.

 Alright, I try to work every single day, but there are days when work just has to be play for a while.
 This morning my husband and I had a little argument over who it was that dumped all the clean clothes that were in the laundry basket onto the floor.